jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (o) the installation on the vessel and the maintenance of any automatic location communicator or other equipment for the identification and location of the vessel, and of adequate navigational equipment to enable the vessel to fix its position, and the payment of any associated prescribed fees and charges by the permit holder:
   (p) the carriage on board the vessel of specified charts, publications, and instruments:
   (q) the disposal of fish, aquatic life, and seaweed:
-  (r) measures to give effect to international conservation and management measures.
+  (r) measures to give effect to international conservation and management measures that have been adopted by a notified global, regional, or subregional fisheries organisation or arrangement.
-(2) The chief executive may from time to time, by written notice to the holder of a high seas fishing permit, amend, add to, or revoke any conditions of the permit with effect from the date specified in the notice.
+(2) The chief executive may from time to time, by written notice to the holder of an international fishing permit, amend, add to, or revoke any conditions of the permit with effect from the date specified in the notice.
-(3) If the chief executive considers it expedient to do so, the chief executive may— (a) require the high seas fishing permit holder to surrender the permit; and (b) replace that permit with a new permit containing new conditions.
+(3) If the chief executive considers it expedient to do so, the chief executive may— (a) require the international fishing permit holder to surrender the permit; and (b) replace that permit with a new permit containing new conditions.
-(4) A condition imposed on a high seas fishing permit under this section is not invalid merely because the condition is more restrictive or more onerous than any conditions that are or may be imposed on fishing by any regulations made under this Act.
+(4) A condition imposed on an international fishing permit under this section is not invalid merely because the condition is more restrictive or more onerous than any conditions that are or may be imposed on fishing by any regulations made under this Act.

-### 113L High seas fishing permit to be carried on vessel
+### 113L International fishing permit to be carried on vessel
-(1) A person taking or transporting fish, aquatic life, or seaweed under the authority of a high seas fishing permit must— (a) carry the permit (or a copy of the permit) on board the vessel to which the permit relates at all times; and (b) show the permit to a fishery officer or high seas fishery inspector or foreign high seas inspector on demand.
+(1) A person taking or transporting fish, aquatic life, or seaweed under the authority of an international fishing permit must—
+  (a) carry the permit (or a copy of the permit) on board the vessel to which the permit relates at all times; and (b) show the permit to a fishery officer or high seas fishery inspector or foreign high seas inspector on demand.
 (2) Every person who contravenes subsection (1) commits an offence and is liable to the penalty set out in section 252(5).

 ### 113M Notification of change of ownership of vessel
-(1) The holder of a high seas fishing permit must notify the chief executive within 5 working days of any change of ownership or operator of the vessel to which the permit relates.
+(1) The holder of an international fishing permit must notify the chief executive within 5 working days of any change of ownership or operator of the vessel to which the permit relates.
 (2) Every person who contravenes subsection (1) commits an offence and is liable to the penalty set out in section 252(6).

-**Suspension and revocation of high seas fishing permits**
+**Suspension and revocation of international fishing permits**

-### 113N Chief executive may suspend or revoke high seas fishing permit
+### 113N Chief executive may suspend or revoke international fishing permit
-(1) The chief executive may revoke a high seas fishing permit if the chief executive is satisfied that any information or evidence supplied with the application for the permit was false or misleading in any material particular.
+(1) The chief executive may revoke an international fishing permit if the chief executive is satisfied that any information or evidence supplied with the application for the permit was false or misleading in any material particular.
-(2) The chief executive may suspend or revoke a high seas fishing permit if the chief executive is satisfied that— (a) the vessel to which the permit relates is no longer—
+(2) The chief executive may suspend or revoke an international fishing permit if the chief executive is satisfied that— (a) the vessel to which the permit relates is no longer—
     (i) registered under the Ship Registration Act 1992; or (ii) registered in the Fishing Vessel Register as either a fish carrier or a fishing vessel; or (b) the permit holder, or any person authorised to fish under the authority of the permit, has been convicted of an offence against this Part; or
-  (c) the permit holder has been convicted of a fishing-related offence under the laws of a country other than New Zealand; or
+  (c) the permit holder, or any person authorised to fish under the authority of the permit, has been convicted of a fishing-related offence under the laws of a country other than New Zealand; or
+  (ca) there is evidence that the permit holder, or any person authorised to fish under the authority of the permit, has undermined the effectiveness of international conservation and management measures; or
   (d) the permit holder is no longer the owner or operator of the vessel.
+(2A) The chief executive may also suspend or revoke an international fishing permit— (a) at the request of a foreign country whose authorisation to fish in its national fisheries jurisdiction was relied on to issue the permit; or
+  (b) if the chief executive believes on reasonable grounds that an offence has been committed in relation to the vessel to which the permit relates by the permit holder, or any person authorised to fish under the authority of the permit.
-(3) A person may, in writing, request that the chief executive revoke a high seas fishing permit issued to that person.
+(3) A person may, in writing, request that the chief executive revoke an international fishing permit issued to that person.
-(4) A request made under subsection (3) must be accompanied by the high seas fishing permit and any copies of the permit.
+(4) A request made under subsection (3) must be accompanied by the international fishing permit and any copies of the permit.
+(5) In subsection (2A)﻿(b), offence means an offence committed within the national fisheries jurisdiction of New Zealand for which a penalty under section 252(1)﻿(a) to (c) would apply on conviction.

 ### 113O Procedure to be followed before suspending or revoking permit
-Before suspending or revoking a high seas fishing permit under section 113N(1) or (2), the chief executive must— (a) give the permit holder not less than 7 days' notice in writing of the chief executive's intention to suspend or revoke the permit; and
+Before suspending or revoking an international fishing permit under section 113N(1) or (2), the chief executive must— (a) give the permit holder not less than 7 days' notice in writing of the chief executive's intention to suspend or revoke the permit; and
   (b) include in or with the notice a statement—
     (i) of the chief executive's reasons; and